solliancenet/microsoft-postgresql-developer-guide/pandoc/postgresql-developer-guide.md

 ### Using Azure CDN in Web Apps

 Azure App Service natively supports integrating with Azure CDN.
-Refer to the digital marketing sample in the [12 / PostgreSQL architectures] section for a practical example involving Azure CDN and a content management system.
+Refer to the digital marketing sample in the [12 / PostgreSQL architectures][60] section for a practical example involving Azure CDN and a content management system.
 For non-App Service workloads, Azure CDN is compatible with any public web server.

 ## 08 / Summary

 After developers benchmark their PostgreSQL Flexible Server workloads, they can tune server parameters, scale compute tiers, and optimize their application containers to improve performance.
 Through Azure Monitor and KQL queries, teams monitor the performance of their workloads.